rajula001/FruityVision/README.md

 3. Run the Fruit-detector component using Streamlit.
 4. Follow the instructions provided in the application to interact with the FruityVision system.

+### Note
+The datasets, .streamlit file, and environment configuration (env) are not included in this repository.

 ## Acknowledgments
 - The classification model was trained on a dataset containing images of various fruits.
 - Nutritional information was sourced from the provided CSV file.

 For detailed usage instructions and additional information, refer to the documentation included with each component.